realrubberduckdev/dp-blog/src/content/express-route-missing-spoke-route.md

 # Solution - check vnet peering

-The hub to spoke vnet peering should looks like this:
+The hub to spoke vnet peering should look like this:

 <br/>

 ![hub to spoke vnet peering](./img/express-route-missing-spoke-route/hub-spoke-peering.png)

 <br/>
 The issue we found is that the spokes were not using the hub's gateway.
 This is a setting we need on the spoke side of vnet peering.
-And by default it is set to none.
+And by default, it is set to none.

 <br/>